cludden/protoc-gen-nexus-temporal/README.md

 # protoc-gen-nexus-temporal

-A PoC Protobuf plugin for generating Temporal Nexus code.
+A Protobuf plugin for generating Temporal Nexus code.

 **⚠️ EXPERIMENTAL: Generated code structure is subject to change as feedback is collected. ⚠️**